glotzerlab/signac/doc/tutorial.rst

             p = '{:04.1f}'.format(job.statepoint()['p'])
             print(job, p, labels)

-Executing this script should show us that the statepoints that we initialized earlier have been evaluated, but the new ones have not:
+Executing this script should show us that the state points that we initialized earlier have been evaluated, but the new ones have not:

 .. code-block:: bash